AI Integration Guide

 Three tools connected in sequence:

 Make.com sits entirely in the backend.
-Your registrant never sees it — they move from your landing page to the Stripe checkout to their inbox.
+Your registrant moves from your landing page to the Stripe checkout to their inbox.
 The automation runs invisibly in between.

 The workflow logic

-The scenario has 2 modules, 1 filter, and 1 router:
+The Make.com scenario has 2 modules and 1 filter:

-Why the Router matters: Without a Router, you’d need a separate Make.com scenario for every single event.
-The Router is what makes this setup scalable — once it’s in place, adding a new event takes less than five minutes.
+Why the Router matters: Without a Router, you would need a separate Make.com scenario for every single event.
+The Router is what makes this setup scalable — once in place, adding a new event takes less than five minutes.
 You simply add a new route with the new group name.

 The key to routing registrations to the correct MailerLite group is Stripe metadata.
 In your Stripe dashboard, go to Payment Links → Create a link.
 Under Advanced options, find the Metadata section and add:

-Mailerlite_Group - Value: the exact name of your MailerLite group (e.g.
+• Value: the exact name of your MailerLite group (e.g. Your_Event_Name_Month_Year)

 Do this for every event payment link.
 The value must match your MailerLite group name exactly — spelling, capitalisation, underscores.